wp-plugins/threewp-broadcast/readme.txt

 APC works flawlessly.

 == Changelog ==

+= 18.1 20150424 =
+* Fix: Network admin can do anything network admin wants.
+* Bump Wordpress version to 4.2

 = 18 20150412 =
 * New: Multiple roles can now be selected.
 Check that your role settings are correct after upgrading.